pzilioti/zilioti.dev/README.md

 About<br>
-This project is a simple webpage for my resume.
+This project is a simple webpage for my portfolio.